Ray Bergman Hook Reference

 3. The “Bergman Hook” Style

-The hook sold by Bergman became iconic not just because of the brand, but because of the fly plates in his book Trout.
-The flies illustrated by Dr. Edgar Burke were tied on these specific heavy-wire, Sproat-bend hooks.
+The hook sold by Bergman became iconic not simply because of the brand, but because of the color fly plates in his book Trout.
+The flies illustrated by Dr. Edgar Burke were tied on these specific hooks, cementing their association with the classic American wet fly tradition in the minds of generations of anglers.

-- Characteristics: Heavy wire (for sinking), turned-down tapered eye, bronze finish, and a wide, round gape.
+- Wet Fly Characteristics: Heavy wire (for rapid sinking), turned-down tapered eye, bronze finish, and a wide, round Sproat gape.

-- Function: These hooks were designed for the “classic wet fly”—patterns like the Parmacheene Belle, Fontinalis, and Grizzly King—which needed to sink instantly without lead weight.
+- Function: These hooks were designed for classic wet fly patterns — such as the Parmacheene Belle, Fontinalis, and Grizzly King — which needed to break the surface quickly without the aid of added weight.

 4. Decline and Disappearance (1960s–1980s)

-Ray Bergman retired from Outdoor Life in the late 1950s and passed away in 1967.
-With the closure of his mail-order business, the “Ray Bergman” brand of hooks ceased to exist.
+Ray Bergman served as Angling Editor of Outdoor Life from 1933 until his retirement in 1960 — a 27-year tenure.
+He passed away in 1967.
+With the wind-down of his mail-order business, the “Ray Bergman” brand of hooks gradually ceased to exist.

 - The Shift to Mustad: As the supply of Nyack Brand hooks dried up, fly tyers shifted to the closest mass-produced equivalent: the Mustad 3399.
-For decades, the Mustad 3399 became the de-facto “Bergman hook” for wet fly enthusiasts.
+For decades, this hook became the de-facto substitute for wet fly enthusiasts recreating Bergman-era patterns.

 5. The Present: A “Style” Rather than a Company

 Today, there is no active company producing “Ray Bergman Hooks.”
-However, the term persists in the fly fishing industry to describe a specific style of hook.
+However, the term persists in the fly fishing world to describe a specific style of hook — particularly the heavy-wire, Sproat-bend, bronze wet fly hook with a turned-down eye.

 Summary Timeline